BenJamesbabala/show-attend-and-tell/README.md

 # show_attend_and_tell
-Implemetation of 'K. Xu, Show, attent, and Tell' with tensorflow
+Implemetation of 'K. Xu, Show, attend, and Tell' with tensorflow